 RMM strives to provide college internships that are unique, educational, and meaningful to the work at hand.
 Interns come from around the country, and occasionally around the world.
 Your major doesn't matter, what matters is that you possess a commitment to justice and are looking for a challenge.

 The full-time summer internships help make programming happen during the busy months when schools are out, Albany is in session, and harvest season is beginning.
-Whether you are interested in legislative organizing or popular education, there are positions available.
+Whether you are interested in youth empowerment, legislative organizing, or popular education, there are positions available.
 We treat summer college interns as part of the staff and guarantee support throughout the summer.
 Check back this January for summer 2021 positions, or contact us at anytime to join our contact list.

-RMM also provides a limited number of Fellowships to recent college graduates looking for grassroots experience.
+RMM also provides a limited number of Fellowships to young adults looking for grassroots experience.
 Fellowships are educational, full-time, and generally range from 6-months to 1-year.
 Typically, Fellowships have arisen from a specific source of funding such as a grant or large donation RMM has received to complete a project, an opportunity from the graduate's academic institution or a national funder, or mission funding from a faith group.

-In memory of Jim Schmidt, the Working Together Coalition provides a fellowship for someone who is either a farmworker or from a farmworking family, to develop their leadership and organizing skills through a one year affiliation through an organization working with farmworkers in New York (in 2017 it is RMM).
-In the spirit of Jim’s long history as an educator, trainer, and radicalizer of many a young leaders, this fellowship offers an educational experience that directly relates to Jim’s politics, influences, and daily practices.
-Visit the Jim Schmidt Fellowship website for details.
-Application for June 2018-May 2019 fellow will open in January.
+In memory of Jim Schmidt, the Working Together Coalition provides a fellowship for someone who is either a farmworker or from a farmworking family, to develop their leadership and organizing skills through a 10-month affiliation through an organization working with farmworkers in New York (in 2021 it is RMM).
+In the spirit of Jim’s long history as an educator, trainer, and radicalizer of many a young leader, this fellowship offers an educational experience that directly relates to Jim’s politics, influences, and daily practices.
+The application for the 2021 fellowship is open.

 If you are interested in getting to know us further, consider attending Alternative Spring Break.
 The transformative experience provides the opportunity to witness farmworker experiences and leadership, and explore how to nurture a social justice movement.